lbenz730/ncaahoopR/README.md

 * `season_boxscore(team, season = current_season, aggregate = 'average')`: Returns (aggregated) player stats over the course of a season for a given team.
         * `team`: team to return player stats for.
         * `season`: of form YYYY-YY.
 Defaults to current season.
         * `aggregate`: one of 'average' (per-game average statistics), 'total' (sums of season stats) or 'raw' (just return all box scores binded together). 'average' is the default.
+Contributed in collaboration with [Kurt Wirth](https://github.com/kurtawirth)

 The `team` parameter in the above functions must be a valid team name from the `ids` dataset built into the package.
 See the __Datasets__ section below for more details.